eslint/eslint/docs/rules/no-extra-boolean-cast.md

+# no-extra-boolean-cast

-# disallow unnecessary boolean casts (no-extra-boolean-cast)
+Disallows unnecessary boolean casts.

 In contexts such as an `if` statement's test where the result of the expression will already be coerced to a Boolean, casting to a Boolean via double negation (`!!`) or a `Boolean` call is unnecessary.
 For example, these `if` statements are equivalent: